Lab 06 - Implement Traffic Management

 Add backend pool without targets No

-12. Select Next: Configuration and then Add routing rules.
+12. Select Next : Configuration > and then Add a routing rule.
 Complete the information.

 Setting Value